vbaconnet-ledger/developer-portal/_docs/CI/44_live_frontend.md

 ### Adding the crypto in LLD

 1. In  `live-common-set-supported-currencies.js` add the name you gave in the table.
-E.g., `"mycoin"`
+E.g., `mycoin`
 2. Add the error translation keys in `static/i18n/en`.

 ### Running the Desktop projet